btkdevkh/react-remastered/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Lesson 6 / User Input & Events
+## Lesson 7 / Fetching Data & useEffect

 In this lesson, we learn:

-  - Forms & Labels in React
+  - New Project & JSON Server
+  - Fetching Data with useEffect
-  - The onChange Event
+  - The useEffect Dependency Array
-  - Controlled inputs
-  - Submitting Forms (onSubmit)
-  - Adding Events to the Event List
+  - useCallback for Function Dependencies
-  - Using the useRef Hook
+  - Creating a Custom Fetch Hook
+  - Adding a Loading/Pending State
+  - Handling Errors
-  - Select Boxes
+  - Cleanup Function
+  - Aborting Fetch Requests

 Thank !